 Cleveland Bridge Builders (CBB) is a launch pad for mid-career professionals that prepares them for a greater role in the community by fostering teamwork, growth and learning.

 Gain the knowledge and skills to create meaningful change in the community through experiential, team-based, hands-on learning.
 Advance your communication skills and understanding of group dynamics, and expand your knowledge of the civic realm.
-Learn and work alongside others who have a a shared passion for change.
+Learn and work alongside others who have a shared passion for change.
 Your diverse classmates will broaden your horizons and become powerful allies in addressing critical social issues.

 You can have an immediate impact by focusing your energy on a meaningful civic issue through a Leadership Action Project (LAP).
 LAPs serve as a team-based learning lab where you can apply your newly-learned skills and approaches to collaborative leadership to assist a local community organization.